ToolsGambling

 "Betting Systems Beat the House"

-No betting system — Martingale, Fibonacci, Labouchere, D'Alembert, or Oscar's Grind — can change the house edge.
-Here's the proof:
+No betting system — Martingale, Fibonacci, Labouchere, or D'Alembert — can change the house edge.

 Every system boils down to a sequence of bets, each with the same house edge.
 The total expected loss is the sum of (bet size × house edge) for every bet in the sequence.
 No matter how you arrange the bet sizes, the expected loss per dollar wagered stays constant.